jnpl-dev/aics-system/docs/frontend.md

 - **Backend:** Laravel 11
 - **Templating:** Blade
-- **Dynamic components:** Livewire 3
+- **Dynamic content loading:** Async Blade fragment requests (`/dashboard/content/{tab}`)
-- **Client-side interactivity:** Alpine.js
+- **Client-side interactivity:** Custom JavaScript modules bundled with Vite
 - **Styling:** Tailwind CSS
 - **Asset bundler:** Vite (built into Laravel)
-- **SPA-like navigation:** wire:navigate (built into Livewire 3)
+- **SPA-like behavior:** single dashboard shell with in-place tab content swapping

 ## Why This Stack

 - Everything is written in PHP — no separate JavaScript framework
-- Livewire handles all server-side reactivity — live search, dynamic forms, file uploads, pagination
+- Blade handles server-rendered views and tab fragments
-- Alpine.js handles purely client-side interactions — modals, toggles, show/hide, confirmations
+- Custom JS handles dashboard tab loading, caching, and in-tab interactions
-- wire:navigate gives SPA-like instant page transitions without a separate frontend framework
+- This keeps implementation explicit and compatible with current auth/session flow

-- AI tools generate Livewire and Alpine code very well — ideal for vibe coding
+> Note: sections below that discuss Livewire/Alpine patterns are retained as legacy reference for possible future migration, but they are **not** the active runtime standard.

 ## Design Tokens (Mandatory for New UI)